It’s a very clever brush, but you don’t necessarily need these features

 For the majority of toothbrush users, as good as the Genius X is, it offers features that will be rarely used.
 Or simply put, are not required.

-The Pro 3 3500 is considerably cheaper more and offers what you need.
+The Smart 1500 is considerably more and offers what you need.

 To get real value from the X, you need to really commit to making use of the smartphone application.
 If you do, you will not be disappointed, it is ultimately what sets the Genius X apart from the rest.